fatouscoding/Social-Tab-Redesign/README.md

 Refined the interface based on feedback, focusing on reducing clutter, improving navigation, and creating a more cohesive user experience.

+## Impact
+Presented the redesign strategy to the Director of Product and CEO, highlighting its potential to help market the platform to government campaign teams.
+The proposal was included in the product roadmap for future development.

 ## Key Takeaways

 This project strengthened my experience at the intersection of product management, UX research, and design.
 It required balancing user needs, business considerations, and technical feasibility while iterating toward a more intuitive product experience.